rogernogueraplanesas/portugal-weather-analysis/README.md

 ## Project Assumptions
 - All partially incomplete records are treated as corrupt and disregarded.

 - Data from 2018 and 2023 is not complete for the entire year, given the project's duration.
-Therefore, while it was utilized for monthly historical analysis, it was not represented on a yearly basis.
+Therefore, while it was utilized for monthly historical analysis, it was not represented on any Atlas map.
 <br>

 ## Project Organization